Renting to Housing Choice Voucher (HCV) tenants is a smart financial decision for landlords and helps communities, too.

-5. Exceptional customer service and effort to ensure there is a direct line of access to assist with the resolution of tenancy issues that may arise.
+There is a direct line of access to assist with any tenancy issues that may arise.
 Contact HCVPleasing@RRHA.com

 How to become a participating landlord